Tribe of Gad: Biblical narrative

 After the conquest of the land by Joshua until the formation of the first Kingdom of Israel in c.
 1050 BC, the Tribe of Gad was a part of a loose confederation of Israelite tribes.
 No central government existed, and in times of crisis the people were led by ad hoc leaders known as Judges (see the Book of Judges).
-Nahash appears abruptly as the attacker of Jabesh-Gilead, which lay outside the territory he laid claim to.
+In the First Book of Samuel, King Nahash of Ammon appears abruptly as the attacker of Jabesh-Gilead, which lay outside the territory he laid claim to.
 Having subjected the occupants to a siege, the population sought terms for surrender, and were told by Nahash that they had a choice of death (by the sword) or having their right eyes gouged out.
 The population obtained seven days' grace from Nahash, during which they would be allowed to seek help from the Israelites, after which they would have to submit to the terms of surrender.
 The occupants sought help from the people of Israel, sending messengers throughout the whole territory, and Saul, a herdsman at this time, responded by raising an army which decisively defeated Nahash and his cohorts at Bezek.

 The strangely cruel terms given by Nahash for surrender were explained by Josephus as being the usual practice of Nahash.
-A more complete explanation came to light with the discovery of the Dead Sea Scrolls: although not present in either the Septuagint or masoretic text, an introductory passage, preceding this narrative, was found in a copy of the Books of Samuel among the scrolls found in cave 4:
+A more complete explanation came to light with the discovery of the Dead Sea Scrolls: although not present in either the Septuagint or Masoretic Text, an introductory passage, preceding this narrative, was found in a copy of the Books of Samuel among the scrolls found in cave 4:

 With the growth of the threat from Philistine incursions, the Israelite tribes decided to form a strong centralised monarchy to meet the challenge, and the Tribe of Gad joined the new kingdom with Saul as the first king.
 After the death of Saul, all the tribes other than Judah remained loyal to the House of Saul, but after the death of Saul's son Ish-bosheth, successor to the throne of Israel, the Tribe of Gad joined the other northern Israelite tribes in making Judah's king David the king of a re-united Kingdom of Israel.
 However, on the accession of David's grandson Rehoboam, in c.
 930 BC the northern tribes split from the House of David and from Saul's tribe Benjamin to reform Israel as the Northern Kingdom.
 Gad was a member of the Northern Kingdom until the kingdom was conquered by Assyria in c.
 723 BC and the population deported.

 From that time onwards, the Tribe of Gad has been counted as one of the Ten Lost Tribes of Israel.